 My early blogging days

-Blogging is a complex endeavour, so if I was going to spend time (or lose it) writing, I wanted to make sure that at least the same amount of time will be spent (or lost) by other people reading what I write.
+Blogging is a complex endeavor, so if I was going to spend time (or lose it) writing, I wanted to make sure that at least the same amount of time will be spent (or lost) by other people reading what I write.
 Selfish, I know.

 I read for a few days everything I could find about blogging.
-How to structure articles, how to promote them, all about SEO and all sorts of other tips and tricks.
+How to structure articles, how to promote them, all about SEO, and all sorts of other tips and tricks.
 It turns out most of the blogs out there are writing about blogging, so there was plenty of information available.
 I skipped the thousands of paid courses that promised me they’ll make me a blogging expert and decided I’m ready to step out into the world and try it on my own.

 After buying a domain with a silly name, as all normal names are somehow already taken, I started looking for a hosting provider.

 Since, at the time, Siteground was offering free hosting for people that bring other people to their hosting platform, everybody was talking in flattering terms about them.
 Cheap hosting, glowing reviews.
 I knew most of the glowing reviews were caused by the affiliate links, but I figured some of the good things told about Siteground must have been true.

 So, I created my Siteground account advertised as a 4 USD per month service.